If you need an ambulance in an emergency call 061 - operators speak several languages.

 If you have left your prescription medicines at home, or you run out unexpectedly, take the empty container (if you have it) to your local pharmacy and explain the situation.
 In most cases they will be able to provide you with enough medication for the remainder of your stay.
 In the event that you run into any difficulty please don't hesitate to contact us we can usually arrange for an emergency prescription*.

 If you are travelling from the UK and bringing prescription medication with you, we strongly advise you to either obtain a duplicate prescription from your GP, or ask your pharmacy for a certificate showing that you are legally entitled to carry the medication.
 This is partly due to the fact that prescription mediations offered in the UK will not necessarily now be recognised by the EU medicines regulator.
+We know this all sounds a bit silly, but the UK is not part of the EU and sadly many things you may not have thought about can now present a problem.

 Missing HIV medication.